 9. You can't learn for your learners.
 It’s as important to inspire and energize learners as it is to present content to them, because without motivation no learning can occur.

 10. Another way to engage learners is through well-developed and meaningful interactivity.
 Interactivity asks learners to get involved with the content by doing things.
-Check out this free interactivity checklist for further information.

 11. One of the many skills that eLearning designers need is the ability to write clear and engaging content.
 Try using these tips to spice up your writing.